General Motors Summer Job

 ![]() |

-Instead of using paper TripTiks from the AAA, in this proposed system AAA provides maps on microfiche, one fiche for the USA, and a separate fiche for each zone or city.
-A microfiche is rear projected onto a screen on the console, and is slowly advanced and rotated on the screen as the car is driven.
-Using the zoom lens, the driver can enlarge detail in the map to read streets.
+In this proposed system, the Automobile Association of America, the AAA, would provide maps on microfiche, one fiche for the USA, and separate fiche for each zone.
+The microfiche is rear projected onto a screen, and is slowly advanced and rotated on the screen as the car is driven.
+The driver can zoom in to see detail in the map to read streets.

-The joystick and rotation controls on the front are for initial setup, to position the map to the car’s current location, and for occasional recalibration.
+The joystick and rotation controls on the console are for initial setup, to position the map to the car’s current location.

-This map-based navigation system predates the current GPS system, used first in the 1995 Oldsmobile, by 27 years.
+This map-based navigation system predated the first GPS navigation system (in the 1995 Oldsmobile) by 27 years.

 |

-No products or concepts shown here are being offered for sale, but are being shown as examples of innovation, developed by Steve Hines, which clients of HinesLab can now expect on a contract basis.
+No products shown here are being offered for sale, but are being shown as examples of innovation, developed by Steve Hines.